DragosAnca/CatalogEx/README.md

 3) compute lowest grade, highest grade and average grade in main Program

-4) move computation code to some  Statistics class
+4) move computation code to the Book class but first create a Statistics class to hold the low, high, average grade

 If you want to learn more about creating good readme files then refer the following [guidelines](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-a-readme?view=azure-devops).
 You can also seek inspiration from the below readme files:
 - [ASP.NET Core](https://github.com/aspnet/Home)